 -

-Our advisors want our students to reach their goals, and believe that any Princeton student has what it takes to become a doctor.
+HPA advisers want students to reach their goals and believe that any Princeton student has what it takes to become a doctor.
 We try to help each potential applicant reflect on the strength of their candidacy on many dimensions, including grades and MCAT scores, so that they have a realistic understanding of their candidacy.

 We might recommend taking another year or two to strengthen aspects of your candidacy, but this is not to raise our acceptance rates--it's to try to help you reach your goal of getting accepted!
 Even if we advise you to wait a while, if you choose to apply, we will do our best to support you when you do.
 We are not gatekeepers to medical school admissions--we are your advocates and coaches along the way.